jacobsilverman/td-8/readme.md

 However, `gulp` or `gulp default` will automatically run `gulp buld` then `gulp serve` (guaranteed in series).

+# Exceeds Grade / Extra Credit

+Make any change to .scss file to see live-reloading of styles files.
+You shoul d NOT have to quit and/or re-run the program to see changes.
+For example, in variables.scss change the `$display-color: #222222;` to `#FFF` and the text font for the name David Hiser will turn from #222222 to White.

+# Project Instructions

 Please note some changes were required to the original project files and to the project instructions to complete the project.

-# Project Instructions

 I did a few things that are not in the project instructions.
 The reviewer does not have to do anything regarding these to run or review the project.
 I am just putting them here for posterity.